Brexit fund to help Welsh firms prepare

 The Welsh Government fund will also be used to help companies continue to attract EU nationals to work in Wales, and there will be dedicated support for Wales' agricultural industry.

-"Brexit poses different challenges and opportunities for each and every aspect of Welsh life - from our local businesses and major employers, to our farmers, hospitals and universities," Mr Jones said.
+Speaking on BBC Radio Wales, Mr Jones said there would be "opportunities in new markets" for firms "but lets not pretend somehow we can find a market overnight that can replace the European market for us".

+"The first thing to do is to make sure that our most important market is still a market that we can access on the same terms, and to use the opportunities in that market to develop Welsh exports further, and of course to look at other markets around the world," he said.

-"Developed in partnership with our businesses and public services, it will provide targeted and innovative support, which will help them survive and, indeed, thrive outside the EU," he said.
+Mr Jones said the fund would be "developed in partnership with our businesses and public services", providing "targeted and innovative support, which will help them survive and, indeed, thrive outside the EU".

 A Welsh Government spokeswoman said £10m will be made available immediately.